-BiowellnessX uses CBD extracted from hemp to produce products that contain the THC Delta 10 version of the molecule.
+BiowellnessX uses CBD extracted from hemp to produce products containing the molecule’s THC Delta 10 version.

-The Drug Enforcement Administration has stated that “All synthetically derived tetrahydrocannabinols remain Schedule I Controlled Substances.”
+The Drug Enforcement Administration stated, “All synthetically derived tetrahydrocannabinols remain Schedule I Controlled Substances.”
 The loophole that hemp gets through in that statement is where the DEA doesn’t define what constitutes “synthetically derived.”

 BiowellnessX creates safe and lawful D10 THC products by deriving our cannabinoids from hemp.

 Those who follow cannabis know that there is a rapidly growing movement to legalize it.
 So far, 20 states have passed legislation allowing the medical use of cannabis, and two states have legalized it for recreational purposes.